shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-1.md

 * What can be done in a better way?
 * What new features and functionalities can I add to my engine?

-In this article, we are focusing on the main promoted features, which are supported by extensions in WebGL 1 that are part of the core of WebGL 2 thus cannot be accessed in the old manner, together with some other compatibility issues.
-You can get an idea about the part that has to be changed in this article.
+In this article we are focused on the first question.
+We discuss the main promoted features, which are supported by extensions in WebGL 1 that are part of the core of WebGL 2 and thus cannot be accessed in the old manner, along with some other compatibility issues.

-And You can find answers to the other two questions in our next article, focusing on introducting new features.
+You can find answers to the other two questions in our next article, which focuses on introducing new features.

-Besides, you may want some complete working sample code for reference instead of just code snippets some time.
+In the future you may want some complete working sample code for reference, instead of just code snippets.
-[**WebGL 2 Samples pack**](https://github.com/WebGLSamples/WebGL2Samples) is a something you will find useful.
+[**WebGL 2 Samples pack**](https://github.com/WebGLSamples/WebGL2Samples) is a resource you'll find useful.

 That's enough for an intro.
 First of all, let's get WebGL 2 working on your machine.